kineticdata/peripherals-ms-azure/bridge-adapters/kinetic-bridgehub-adapter-azure-rest/README.md

 * Only sorting supported by the Azure AD source system is allowed. i.e. no adapter side sorting.
 * Fields are automatically added to the Azure request as $select=...
     * Fields return are case sensitive.
 If the return object has case then the field definition must match.
+* As per [Azure documentation](https://docs.microsoft.com/en-us/graph/aad-advanced-queries) if $search or $count is included as a search parameter the adapter will add **ConsistencyLevel: eventual** to the request headers.
+    * <path>/$count is not supported by the adapter